-- Additional features: WiFIRE, D2 motor, pellet sensor, super smoke mode
+- Additional features: WiFIRE Wi-Fi technology, D2 motor, Pellet Sensor, Super Smoke mode

-Get the Traeger Ironwood 885 at The Home Depot and at Ace Hardware.
+Get the Ironwood 885 Traeger grill at Amazon, Ace Hardware, or The Home Depot.

 A portable design coupled with an ample cooking capacity makes this Traeger an ideal choice for grilling and smoking sessions in a stadium parking lot.
 Though this grill is by no means small, its legs fold up to make it compact enough to fit inside a truck bed or the trunk of an SUV.
 At 62 pounds, it’s also lightweight enough for two people to carry it.
 Adding to its portability is an inverter that makes it possible to power the hopper via a car’s accessory outlet.